-(1) All Fire-Fighters and Law Enforcement Officers employed as such on or after March 1, 1970 on a full-time fully compensated basis in this state shall be members of the Retirement System established by this chapter with
+1. All Fire-Fighters and Law Enforcement Officers employed as such on or after March 1, 1970 on a full-time fully compensated basis in this State shall be members of the Retirement System established by this chapter with respect to all periods of service as such, to the exclusion of any pension system existing under any prior act, except as provided in subsection 2 of this section.

-Any employee serving as a law enforcement officer or fire-fighter on March 1, 1970 who is then making retirement contributions under any prior act shall have his membership transferred to the system established by this chapter as of such date.
+2. Any employee serving as a law enforcement officer or fire-fighter on March 1, 1970 who is then making retirement contributions under any prior act shall have his membership transferred to the system established by this chapter as of such date.
 Upon retirement for service or for disability or death of any such employee, his retirement benefits earned under this act shall be computed and paid.
-In addition, his benefits under the prior retirement act to which he was making contributions at the time of this transfer shall be computed as if he had not transferred.
-For the purpose of such computations, the employee's creditability of service and eligibility for service or disability retirement and survivor and all other benefits shall continue to be provided in such prior retirement act, as if transfer of membership had not occurred.
+In addition, his benefits under the prior retirement act to which he was making contributions at the time of this transfer shall be computed as if he had not transferred eligibility for service or disability retirement and survivor and all other benefits shall continue to be provided in such prior retirement act, as if transfer of membership had not occurred.